Blog

 Fast relief, slow repair

-Why real change needs both near-term relief and slower structural repair, and why small actions still matter.
+Why near-term relief and slower structural repair both matter, and why small actions still count.

 One small action: Ask: Which part of the work needs fast relief, and which part needs slower repair?
 Do: pick one step that fits the right time horizon.
 Share: send this framework to one person who keeps asking what practical change is supposed to look like.